-Generally, the sponsor of a private equity fund in the US would not be required to register as a broker or dealer under the Exchange Act as they are not normally considered to be 'engaged in the business' of brokering or dealing in securities.
+Generally, the sponsor of a private equity fund in the United States would not be required to register as a broker or dealer under the Securities Exchange Act of 1934, as amended (the Exchange Act) as they are not normally considered to be 'engaged in the business' of brokering or dealing in securities.
 The rules promulgated under the Exchange Act provide a safe harbour from requiring employees and issuers to register as a broker or dealer subject to certain conditions, including such employees not being compensated by payment of commissions or other remunerations based either directly or indirectly on the offering of securities.
 If compensation is directly or indirectly paid to employees of the sponsor in connection with the offering of securities, the sponsor may be required to register as a broker-dealer.
 If a private equity fund retains a third party to market its securities, that third party generally would be required to be registered as a broker-dealer.
-On 7 October 2020, the SEC voted (3-2) in favour of proposing an exemptive order granting certain 'finders' conditional exemption from broker-dealer registration.
+On 7 October 2020, the SEC voted (three to two) in favour of proposing an exemptive order granting certain 'finders' conditional exemption from broker-dealer registration.
 If adopted, this proposal would permit qualifying finders to receive transaction-based compensation without having to register as a broker under the Exchange Act.
+As of this writing, this proposal has not yet been adopted.